-We present adjusted net investment income to measure our performance for management purposes, and we believe it enhances the understanding of our investment portfolio results.
+Adjusted net investment income is used by management to measure our performance, and we believe it enhances the understanding of our investment portfolio results.
 Adjusted net investment income represents GAAP net investment income plus Investment Hedge Adjustments.
 For a reconciliation of adjusted net investment income to net investment income, the most directly comparable GAAP measure, see table note (3) to the summary yield table located in "- Investments - Current Environment - Investment Portfolio Results."